Will corporate tax cuts help the middle class?

-President Trump is embarking on his first concerted sales pitch for tax reform during a speech in Missouri on Wednesday.
+In his first concerted sales pitch for tax reform during a speech in Missouri on Wednesday, President Trump promised that tax cuts for businesses would mean a better life for the middle class.

+"Lower taxes on American business means higher wages for American workers.
+And it means more products made right here in the U.S.A.," Trump said.

-Here's a backgrounder on a key argument the administration has been making to sell the benefits of tax reform for average Americans.
+You'll likely hear that argument frequently in the coming weeks as the Trump administration tries to sell the benefits of tax reform for the average American.
+Here's a brief explanation of the issue.

 The pitch: Corporate tax cuts will be great for the middle class.